Airport Shopping in Barbados

-During 2004 – 2006, GAIA (www.gaia.bb) underwent a US$150 million extensive expansion and renovation programme to enhance its terminal operations and cater to the increasing aircraft and passenger arrivals to Barbados.
-This (of course) included an exciting increase in facilities for airport shoppers to take full advantage of.
+During 2004 – 2006, GAIA (www.gaia.bb) underwent a US$150 million extensive expansion and renovation program to enhance its terminal operations and cater to the increasing number of aircraft and passenger arrivals to Barbados, which included a larger facility for airport shoppers.

-As a result, GAIA now provides an even wider variety of duty free shopping options for travellers in both the Arrivals Terminal and the Departure Lounge than ever before.
+As a result, Barbados now provides an even wider variety of duty-free shopping options for travelers in both the Arrivals the Departure Lounge than ever before.

 Shopping At GAIA

-Unlike other countries, you can benefit from Barbados’ duty free bargains as soon as you arrive on the island.
+Unlike other countries, you can benefit from Barbados’ duty-free bargains as soon as you arrive on the island.
 After clearing Immigration, you’ll see a Cave Shepherd store in the Arrivals Terminal, right next to the baggage claim.
-Here, you can shop for tobacco, alcohol and perfumes at up to 40% off US retail prices, and set the tone for a wonderful holiday.
+Here, you can shop for confectionery, alcohol, and perfumes at up to 40% off US retail prices and set the tone for an enjoyable holiday.

-For some serious duty free options at GAIA, we recommend visiting the outlets of Diamonds International, the largest direct-to-the-customer diamond dealer in world selling fine jewellery and watches, as well as Colombian Emeralds International, selling duty free jewellery and designer watches.
+For some serious duty-free options at GAIA, we recommend visiting the outlets of Diamonds International, the largest direct-to-the-customer diamond dealer in the world selling fine jewelry and watches, as well as Colombian Emeralds International, selling duty-free jewelry and designer watches.

-In fact, there are a variety of fashions, crafts and souvenir stores within GAIA, including Island Crafts, Ganzee, Caribbean Kidz, and The Tamarind Seed, just to name a few.
-There are also natural beauty and skin care products on sale at Earth Mother Botanicals, and books, magazines, newspapers and music available at Biway Books and Music.
+In fact, there are a variety of fashions, crafts, and souvenir stores within GAIA, including Island Crafts, Ganzee, Caribbean Kidz, and The Tamarind Seed, to name a few.
+There are also natural beauty and skincare products on sale at Earth Mother Botanicals, and books, magazines, newspapers, and music available at Biway Books and Music.

-GAIA also houses a branch of Bijoux Terner selling ladies fashion accessories like watches, jewellery, hats, bags, belts and wallets for the bargain duty free price of US$10 on everything in the store!
+GAIA also houses a branch of Bijoux Terner selling ladies’ fashion accessories like watches, jewelry, hats, bags, belts, and wallets for the bargain duty-free price of US$10 on everything in the store!

-Also in the Departure Lounge, the Cricket Legends of Barbados shop offers travellers unique duty free cricket and sports memorabilia, and some great gifts options.
+Also, in the Departure Lounge, the Cricket Legends of Barbados shop offers travelers unique tax-free cricket and sports memorabilia and some great gift options.

-The Departure Lounge is also home to a variety of other duty free stores selling liquor such as rum, whiskey, brandy, and vodka.
-There are also tobacco products on sale, such as leading US and UK brand cigarettes and Cuban cigars, at very reasonable prices.
-You can pick up international fragrances, skin care, and cosmetics, as well as chocolate, at these stores.
-Within Barbados’ airport, these stores include Runway Duty Free, Runway Beauty, the Refinery Limited, and the Barbados Agricultural Development and Marketing Corporation (BADMC).
+The Departure Lounge is also home to various other duty-free stores selling liquor such as rum, whiskey, brandy, and vodka.
+There are also tobacco products for sale, such as leading US and UK brand cigarettes and Cuban cigars, at very reasonable prices.
+You can pick up international fragrances, skincare, and cosmetics, as well as chocolate, at these stores.
+Within Barbados’ airport, these stores include Runway Duty-Free, Runway Beauty, the Refinery Limited, and the Barbados Agricultural Development and Marketing Corporation (BADMC).